 Whilst in class, teachers and ancillary staff are not available to come to the phone.
-They will make contact when they have suitable time.
+Calls that are not of an emergency nature should be made before school or during recesses.

 Messages for Admin will be returned, please permit time depending on the busy nature of the day.